Kasamh Se: 16 years later

 Bani and Jai's children, Krishna and Ganga are grown up.
 Bani lives as Pronita Mitra and has hazy nightmares of the night Meera tried to kill her.
 Soon, she meets Jai in Mount Abu, but Jai does not recognize her because of her new face.
 She also completes Ganga's painting in a painting exhibition.
 Bani is invited to a party at the Walia mansion, where she sees Meera and regains her memory.
-She vows to take down Meera.
+She vows to take down Meera and seek revenge for the years she has lost without her family.
 She learns that Meera has spoilt Bani's children and her and Jai's own son, Vicky.
 She exposes Meera in front of Jai.
 Meera accepts all the allegations and tells Jai the truth that she spoilt his children because Ganga and Krishna are Bani's daughters and if he divorced her, she could claim her share in the property.
 Jai and Bani decide to teach her a lesson.
 Jai pretends to apologize to Meera and asks for their second marriage.
 Jai and Bani trick Meera into signing divorce papers and Bani sits in the mandap and they marry.
 They also teach their children a lesson.
 Vicky also learns about Meera's truth and disowns her.
 It is revealed that Partho had been working with Jigyasa and Jigyasa was the one who saved Bani when Meera tried to kill her 16 years ago.